-Please keep in mind that late essays will not be scored.
-A score of zero will be assigned for any essays that are late or if no essay is submitted at all for a given deadline.
-Please do not hesitate to contact me if you have questions about a given essay assignment.
-Of the 50 points, 34 are awarded for content and 16 are awarded for format and style (see rubric below that will be used to evaluate writing format and style).
+Essays are worth 50 points; 34 are awarded for content and 16 are awarded for format and style (see rubric below that will be used to evaluate writing format and style).

-1 10111 g i of mat and beyic. (out of 10 points) (2 points) (a) Includes cover page and a reference page (2 points) (b) 2-3 pages of content (4 points) (c) In-text citations follow APA guidelines (no more than 2 sentences quoted) (4 points) (d) Reference section follows APA guidelines (2 points) (e) Essay organized into paragraphs with appropriate paragraph structure (2 points) (f) Essay has been proofread for spelling and grammar errors
+Writing g Format and Style: (out of 16 points) (2 points) (a) Includes cover page and a reference page (2 points) (b) 2-3 pages of content (4 points) (c) In-text citations follow APA guidelines (4 points) (d) Reference section follows APA guidelines (2 points) (e) Essay organized into paragraphs with appropriate paragraph structure (2 points) (f) Essay has been proofread for spelling and grammar errors is clear to the reader why you asked them of your interviewee.